CapZhang/joplin-plugin-encrypt-notes/README.md

 - NO password retrieval function, not anywhere to save the password, password lost without any means to recover;

-- The [note history](https://joplinapp.org/note_history/) may expose your sensitive information.
-It can be avoid by disabling this function, but there is still a chance for you to recover important notes using note history when you loose your password;
+- The [note history](https://joplinapp.org/note_history/) may leak sensitive information.
+It can be avoid by disabling *note history*; however, there will be a chance to recover important notes using *note history* when you loose your password or do something by mistake;

    *Suggest: Use a different profile to take private note, and toggle the history note off in this profile.
 Profile settings on menu bar `file -> Switch profile ->`.*